 Function description:

 To create or modify system roles with different level of system permission.
 The created roles can be configured to users so that users with same role assigned have the same permission to access system pages or modules.

+User who wants to subscribe to a specific role may require a request via GSR so that he/ she can login with SSO.

 Newly created role will remain ‘pending to be approved’ until being approved by higher level user.